 Again, a more traditional date – but with a Bristolian twist!
-There are so many amazing eateries in Bristol that it would be a shame to frequent the same old chains on your date.
+There are so many amazing eateries in the city that it would be a shame to frequent the same old chains on your date night in Bristol.

 Here are some of my favourite Bristol independents:

 - Left Handed Giant, which I mentioned in the bar section – but it also needs recognition for its amazing pizzas.
 There are a variety of delicious (all vegetarian) pizzas – try the Proper Job or the Kale Rider.
 Vegan cheese is available on request, sadly no gluten free bases as of yet!
 Left Handed Giant is located across the water from Castle Park – you can reach it from the park by a purpose-built bridge.

 - The Malago is a brunch, lunch, bar and dinner place, serving English dishes and tapas in a trendy setting.
 There are plenty of options for all tastebuds, and it is located on North Street in Southville.